 The Beginner’s No-Fail Guide to Starting Seeds Indoors

 If you have a healthy garden, you can skip washing your pots and simply dump out the dirt from your pots before using again.

 If you’re not using homemade seed starting mix, this is a reputable brand that I like.
-You do not need anything fancy; seeds just need a basic mix of perlite, vermiculite, and peat moss (or coco coir) to germinate and grow into healthy seedlings. back
+If you’re looking in a local garden center, you do not need anything fancy; seeds just need a basic mix of perlite, vermiculite, and peat moss (or coco coir) to germinate and grow into healthy seedlings.
+The cotyledons provide all the nutrients they need for the first week of life. back

-3 For certain varieties of plants, light will often speed up germination (the process of a plant sprouting from a seed). back
+(3) For certain types of plants, such as lettuce, light may be necessary for germination (the process of a plant sprouting from a seed). back

 Seeds will sometimes sprout in less than ideal temperatures, but the germination period will be longer. back

-9 I like to use home-brewed compost tea or liquid sea kelp.
+(9) I like to use a liquid seaweed/fish blend, liquid seaweed, or home-brewed compost tea.
 No fertilizer is fine, too, especially if you start with good soil.
 I have grown healthy vegetables with no fertilizer through a whole season, and could barely keep up with the harvests. back

-10 It sounds sexy, but it makes your seedling tall and weak as it channels its energy into straining for sunlight.
-I also like to gently run my hands across the top of my seedling to simulate a breeze; this slows down initial growth and strengthens the stem.
+(10) Insufficient light makes your seedling spindly and weak as it channels its energy into growing taller and taller, straining for sunlight.
+To reduce this problem, I like to gently run my hands across the top of my seedling to simulate a breeze; this slows down initial growth and strengthens the stem.
 A few brushes a day is all it needs. back

-11 Hardening off is the process in which you gradually acclimate the seedling to its future environment outdoors… getting it acquainted with the breeze, the birds, and the bees. back
+(11) Hardening off is the process of gradually acclimating the seedling to its future environment outdoors… getting it acquainted with the breeze, the birds, and the bees. back

+The Beginner’s No-Fail Guide to Starting Seeds Indoors